-- (a) Calculate

-- (i) the horizontal component of the launch velocity of the skier
+- (a) Calculate - (i) the horizontal component of the launch velocity of the skier ate the time taken for the skier to reach the maximum height hafter launch.

-Space for working and answer

 (ii) the vertical component of the launch velocity of the skier.

-Space for working and answer
+1

-• (cor ntinued) MARKS DO NOT WRITE II THIS (b) Calculate the time taken for the skier to reach the maximum height $\boldsymbol{h}$ after launch.
-3 MARGIN Space for working and answer (c) The skier takes a further $1\cdot40$ s to travel from the maximum height $h$ to the ground.
+(c) The skier takes a further 1.40 s to travel from the maximum height h to the ground.

 Determine the horizontal distance the skier travels from leaving the ramp until landing.

-3 Space for working and answer (d) State how the value of the kinetic energy of the skier just before landing on the ground compares to their kinetic energy as they leave the ramp.
+(d) State how the value of the kinetic energy of the skier just before landing on the ground compares to their kinetic energy as they leave the ramp.
 Justify your answer.

-4 2.
-A train consists of a steam engine coupled to a carriage.
+2. A train consists of a steam engine coupled to a carriage.
 The train is accelerating along a straight level track.

-The steam engine provides a driving force of $1\cdot15\times10^5$ N. The mass of the steam engine is $9.75 \times 10^4$ kg.
-The mass of the carriage and passengers is $3.56 \times 10^4$ kg.
+The steam engine provides a driving force of $1\cdot15\times10^5$ N.

+The mass of the steam engine is 9.75×10^4 kg.

+The mass of the carriage and passengers is 3.56×10^4 kg.

 The effects of friction can be ignored.

 (a) Determine the tension in the coupling between the steam engine and the carriage.

-Space for working and answer

-\ X 8 5 7 7 6 0 1 0 6 \
+Y 8 5 7 7 6 0 1 0 6

-2. (continued)

 (b) Later in the journey, the train is travelling at a constant speed as it approaches a bridge.
 Two students are standing on the bridge.

 (i) The engine driver sounds a whistle.
 The whistle emits sound with a frequency of 511 Hz.

 The frequency of the sound heard by the students standing on the bridge is 531 Hz.

-The speed of sound in air is $340 \text{ m s}^{-1}$ .
+The speed of sound in air is 340 m s^{-1} .

 Calculate the speed of the train.

-Space for working and answer

-3

 (ii) One student suggests that a passenger sitting in the carriage behind the engine will hear a lower frequency of sound than the frequency emitted by the whistle.

 State whether the student is correct.